tellor-io/layer/adr/adr1008 - voting power by group.md

 ### add in validators

-Adding in validators (or having validators rather than reporters) could introduce a new stake holder set that could help to decentralize the voting set futher.
+Adding in validators (or having validators rather than reporters) could introduce a new stake holder set that could help to decentralize the voting set further.
 Additionally, it might be said that reporters are biased due to their obvious conflict of interest and that disputes should be resolved by neutral third parties.

-This is valid, however the attack method of tripling tokens by dual self degation could undermine chain security.
+This is valid, however the attack method of tripling tokens by dual self delegation could undermine chain security.
 We feel that the current split (reporters over validators) gives them a say in the accuracy of the vote and gives weight to their long term interest in the validity of the data.
 It is also an unknown how different validator and reporter sets will be.
 There is a substantial chance that they will overlap significantly and the two sets will not require double counting.

 ### remove team